You shall know the truth and the truth shall set you free

 In 1 Cor.
 14:24-25, Paul defined the purpose and function of the Gift of prophecy as follows: "If an unbeliever or an uninformed person comes in he is convinced... [that God is a reality,] as the secrets of his heart are revealed, [or actually confirmed to him,] and so, falling down on his face, he will worship God and report that God is truly among you."

 For instance, God gives a prophet a dream about someone he knows, and in obedience he shares it with the person, “I dreamt you are breaking down your house and throwing everything into the sea, but afterwards you cry a lot...” [“Really, I was just about to leave my spouse and disappear!”]
 Or a ‘word of knowledge’ in casual conversation, “You know, if we keep on allowing our friends to manipulate us, we are actually in danger of being deceived and losing a lot of money.” [“What?
 How did you know they wrangle money out of me all the time?”]
 In the assembly, God’s true prophet is moved by the Spirit to tell a distraught stranger, “Although you get all the blame, what happened was not your fault.
 God knows it all…” [“Thank You, Father, I knew You would confirm the truth to me!”]
-Prophecy and a ‘word of knowledge’ are usually confirmation of what is already on your mind, but which no one else knows about, “We should not simply do things...
+Prophecy and a ‘word of knowledge’ are usually confirmation of what is already on your mind, but which no one else knows about.
+E.g., in casual conversation, someone tries to illustrate the peril of hasty decisions.
+He says, “We should not simply do things...
 Say we want to break out that wall to extend the lounge, we must first check to see if the house’s roof is not supported by it...” [“How did you know I was planning to do that?”
 And on investigation of the roof’s structure, the ‘word of knowledge’ then proves to be true.]

 Mostly, (but not always,) real prophets do not even know that they are prophesying.
 It’s not about "God told me this and that and that" all the time.
 As all the other gifts of the Spirit, (1 Cor.
 Chapters 12 & 14,) prophecy simply flows “naturally” to reach the right person at the right moment.
 The Holy Spirit is not into showmanship, He is really “The Perfect Gentleman, our caring Almighty, Holy Father.”